 - Students in the joint Master's Programme in Computer Simulations for Science and Engineering (COSSE) follow the programme composed by the partners TU Delft, TU Berlin and KTH.
 This programme requires that students attend different universities in the first and the second year.
 However, both universities must be represented by full professors of the Mathematics departments of these universities in the committee in charge of the examination of the thesis. - 2.
 An IEP of students in the programme at Delft University of Technology in their first year consists of: - 1.
-The core courses, - 2.
-At least 3 elective courses - 3.
-The core courses consist of the following courses:
+The common core courses; - 2.
+An orientation course; - 3.
+Compulsory specialisation courses (choose 3 out of 4 courses); - 4.
+Recommended specialisation courses - 3.
+The common core courses consist of the following courses: